JanuarySnow/Nomad/README.md

 Armor Encumbrance

-Around 180 added guns of various types, some of which are craftable.

-Around 600 new armor and clothing pieces, many of which are craftable.

 Many new ammo calibers that are also craftable, with the features from Weapons of Fate integrated

-All of which hand placed into custom leveled lists that distribute them into the world appropiately.

-You will not see the valuable pre-war guns before level 10 or so, and only the post-war scrap ones are craftable.

 Most of the armor is craftable however, but gated behind later perks.